RyanRana/ryanrana/README.md

 <br><br>
 🗓 I started coding 4 years ago when I first saw it used in school.
 Soon after, I found myself learning to code in Python and creating apps and websites for fun.
 <br><br>
-📺 When I am not continuing to learn and build things, I like to write tech articles on medium and rewatch the social network.
+📺 When I am not continuing to learn and build things, I like to write tech articles on medium and rewatch the Social Network.
 <br><br>
 👀 I am looking to collaborate with equally passionate peaple and get involved in an internship this summer.
 <br><br>